Aliases for AP3M1 Gene

 Previous GeneCards Identifiers for AP3M1 Gene

 The protein encoded by this gene is the medium subunit of AP-3, which is an adaptor-related protein complex associated with the Golgi region as well as more peripheral intracellular structures.
-AP-3 facilitates the budding of vesicles from the Golgi membrane and may be directly involved in protein sorting to the endosomal/lysosomal system.
+AP-3 facilitates the budding of vesicles from the Golgi membrane, and it may directly function in protein sorting to the endosomal/lysosomal system.
 AP-3 is a heterotetrameric protein complex composed of two large subunits (delta and beta3), a medium subunit (mu3), and a small subunit (sigma 3).
 Mutations in one of the large subunits of AP-3 have been associated with the Hermansky-Pudlak syndrome, a genetic disorder characterized by defective lysosome-related organelles.
-Alternatively spliced transcript variants encoding the same protein have been observed. [provided by RefSeq, Jul 2008]
+Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for AP3M1 Gene

-AP3M1 (Adaptor-Related Protein Complex 3, Mu 1 Subunit) is a Protein Coding gene.
-Diseases associated with AP3M1 include hermansky-pudlak syndrome.
-Among its related pathways are Lysosome and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-An important paralog of this gene is AP1M2.
+AP3M1 (Adaptor Related Protein Complex 3 Mu 1 Subunit) is a Protein Coding gene.
+Among its related pathways are Chaperonin-mediated protein folding and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include Rab GTPase binding.
+An important paralog of this gene is AP3M2.

 UniProtKB/Swiss-Prot for AP3M1 Gene